Kamsou/upciti-challenge/README.md

 ## Limitations or Known Issues
 - **Data Fetching**: The application currently fetches data from a hardcoded API endpoint.
 This could be made configurable.
-- **Error Handling**: Basic error handling is implemented, but it could be more comprehensive.
+- **Error Handling**: Basic error handling is implemented, but it could be improved with monitoring and logging.
 - **Testing**: Limited unit tests are currently in place; more extensive testing would be beneficial.
 - **Browser Compatibility**: The application has been tested on modern browsers and may not work on older browsers.
 - **Environment Variables**: This application does not use environment variables, which could be useful for configuration.